 Full course description

 Worldwide women experience difficulties in fulfilling their human rights.
 Culture, tradition and stereotypical ideas influence women’s position in society.
-It is the aim of this course to look at the human rights of women from the perspective of the principle of equality.
-What does this principle entail and how does it relate to the principle of non-discrimination.
-After a thorough study of these concepts the impact and use of several international and regional instruments that are based on the principles of equality and non-discrimination will be compared.
+This course aims to look at the human rights of women from the perspective of the principles of non-discrimination and equality.
+After a thorough study of these concepts, the impact and use of several international and regional instruments that are based on the principles of equality and non-discrimination will be compared.
 Special attention will be paid to the Convention on the Elimination of All Forms of Discrimination Against Women (Women’s Convention) and its supervisory organ, CEDAW.
 We will study both form and contents of the Women’s Convention and look into CEDAW’s monitoring possibilities.
 Regardless of how well rights are laid down and interpreted on the international level, they can only be enjoyed by individuals when they are implemented and protected on the national level.
-Customary and traditional practices, the dilemma between universality and cultural diversity and problems around ethnicity and women’s rights, determine to a large extent the de facto equality of men and women.
-The last subject of interest in this course is violence against women.
+Customary and traditional practices and the dilemma between universality and cultural diversity may determine the de facto equality of men and women.
+In addition, the course will also address violence against women.
 Gender based violence is one of the most important issues that have been put on the international agenda since the World Conference on Human Rights in Vienna in 1993.
 Violence may take many forms such as harmful traditional practices, sexual harassment, trafficking in women, sexual slavery, rape in conflict situations, and domestic violence.

 Prior knowledge of international law and/or human rights law is needed.

-Ingrid Westendorp (ed.), The Women’s Convention Turned 30: Achievements, Setbacks, and Prospects, Intersentia, 2012.
+Ingrid Westendorp (ed.), The Women’s Convention Turned 30: Achievements, Setbacks, and Prospects, Intersentia, 2012 (or more recent version);